marcelfahle/blog_v5/posts/runslow.md

 image: /img/og/opengraph-runslow.png
 ---

-Most people I talk to about on how to become a runner, approaching it the wrong way.
+Most people I talk to are approaching becoming a runner the wrong way.

 They treat it as a grueling workout, something that has to be difficult.
 You have to sweat and pant, your head needs to be tomato-red - after all, it's a sport!

-And why there are great benefits to high-intensity workouts, if you want to become a runner, there's a better approach.
+And while there are great benefits to high-intensity workouts, if you want to become a runner, there's a better approach.
 You need to slow down.

 Here's why: